pekrau/wrapid/README.md

 'apache2.cnf' (supplied in the distribution) to your Apache2 configuration file 'sites-available/default' (or similar).

-The wrapid framework is written in Python 2.6; 2.7 should also work.
+The wrapid framework is written in Python 2.6.
+The following source code packages are needed:

 - [https://github.com/pekrau/wrapid](https://github.com/pekrau/wrapid):
  Source code for the wrapid framework.